seirana/GEscDRS-TheraNet/README.md

 A CSV file listing samples and their associated FASTQ files Direct download of sequencing data from SRA using project, sample, or run IDs
 ##Database management
 The pipeline can download and install the required databases for GTDBtk, MetaPhlAn, and HUMAnN.
-Refer to the usage documentation for more details.
+Please take a look at the usage documentation for more details.

 The following tools need manual creation or the download of required databases: